dudeofawesome/code-style/packages/eslint-config-typescript/README.md

     npm i -D @code-style/eslint-config-typescript
     ```

-1. Add the plugin to your `eslintrc`.
+1. Add the plugin to your ESLint config.

-    You'll also want to have another eslint config for your environment.
-In this example, we'll use [my node one](../eslint-config-node/README.md) (which you'll need to install separately).

-    ```yaml
+    ```diff
      extends:
-        - '@code-style'
-        - '@code-style/node'
+         - '@code-style/eslint-config'
-        - '@code-style/typescript'
+    +    - '@code-style/eslint-config-typescript'
     ```

-1. You might also want to specify an `ecmaVersion`.

-    ```yaml
-    parserOptions:
-        ecmaVersion: 2022
-    ```
+    You'll also likely want to have some of my other ESLint configs for your environment.

 1. You might want to add some `ignorePatterns` to not lint your transpiled JS.